 We exist to Provide Hope, Share Love and Restore Purpose to the Aging Population

-The state of Florida is home to the largest elderly population in the United States, and senior citizens are the fastest growing population segment in South Florida.
-As the state continues to wrestle with this increasing demographic, its elderly care centers and nursing homes have become flooded with tens of thousands of residents; many who are far away from family and friends.
-With an uncertain economy and unstable healthcare, these elderly residents become increasingly vulnerable to loneliness, social isolation, emotional trauma, and abuse.
+The state of Florida is home to the largest elderly population in the United States, and senior citizens are the fastest-growing population segment in South Florida.
+As the state continues to wrestle with this increasing demographic, its care centers have become flooded with tens of thousands of residents; many of who are far away from family and friends.
+With an uncertain economy and unstable healthcare, these residents become increasingly vulnerable to loneliness, social isolation, emotional trauma, and abuse.

-People to care, to listen, to love, to honor, and to share life with our community’s most forgotten population; the elderly living in care centers.
+People to care, listen, love, honor, and share life with our community’s most forgotten population; the elderly living in care centers.

 Florida’s Aging Issue